mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-he can indeed detect a great deal about those with whom he communicates, including whether or not they are telling the truth and whether they are favourably disposed towards the Sovereign.
+he can indeed detect a great deal about those with whom he communicates, including whether or not they are telling the truth and whether they are favorably disposed towards the Sovereign.

 Dingtra